grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 k6 provides two scripting APIs to help you visualize, sort, and filter your test results.

 - *Tags* categorize your checks, thresholds, custom metrics, and requests for in-depth filtering.
-- *Groups* let you apply tags to the script's functions.
+- *Groups* apply tags to the script's functions.

 Besides these granular tags, you can also use options to set test-wide tags.
 You can use these tags to compare results from multiple tests.